 It is very vital that prompt diagnosis is made and the etiological factor be established.
 Based on the cause of the blister, the treatment regimen needs to be started.

 Only your doctor can guide you as to the most appropriate treatment option for your specific medical situation.
+Always discuss all treatment options with your health care provider before making a decision, including whether to commence or suspend any treatment plan.

 The following guidelines will help you: